Skip to content

 In 1989 he earned an MA in ‘Religious Studies, Philosophy and Ethics’ and went on to fulfil multiple roles including Head of PE and RE at the Duchy Grammar School in Truro.

-Although Peter briefly retired in 2023 at the age of 70, he soon returned to the classroom and now teaches Religious Studies at the prestigious King Edward’s School in Witley, Surrey.
+Although Peter retired in 2023 at the age of 70, he soon returned to the classroom and now teaches Religious Studies, Philosophy and Ethics at Truro High School for Girls.

 Peter said of the event: “It is lovely to be honoured after all these years.
 Congratulations to all graduates, and University of Gloucestershire for putting on this event and recognising us.”